NicTube/mystical-mission/README.md

 # Mystical Mission Source Code

-PM: Mystical Mission Source - based on the repository for making Paper Mario mods using Star Rod ([download here](https://discord.gg/papermario)).
+PM: Mystical Mission Source - based on the repository for making Paper Mario mods using Star Rod.